All Credit Cards

 Drawbacks to Consider

-Like most Canadian credit cards, this card charges a 2.5% foreign transaction fee on non-CAD purchases.
+This card charges a foreign transaction fee on non-CAD purchases.

 No Travel Insurance